tst-race/raceboat/README.md

 nc localhost 9998
 ```

 Confirm that both clients can send messages to the server via nc.
 Note that the server will only send messages to one of the clients.

+## Bridge Distro Mode
+bridge-distro  --passphrase gimme --responses-file /scripts/example-responses.txt --dir /server-kits --recv-channel=twoSixDirectCpp --send-channel=twoSixDirectCpp --param hostname="10.11.1.2" --param PluginCommsTwoSixStub.startPort=26262 --param PluginCommsTwoSixStub.endPort=26269 --debug | tee rrlog